 - Crack eggs individually into a large bowl.
 Add vanilla and whisk until fully blended.

-- Heat a cast iron griddle and grease with 1/2 tbsp of butter.
+- Heat a cast iron griddle and grease with ½ tablespoon of butter.

 - Carefully dip both sides of bread into egg mixture using tongs so the bread doesn’t break apart.
 Place on heated griddle.